More Than a Gap Year Adventure

 All of the Above comprises sixteen essays and three additional chapters dedicated to games, so there are a lot of takeaway points one can get from the book.
 I’d like to use this blog post to comment on a few ideas that made me think about my work as a teacher.

 What I really like about the book is that Zemach refers to various teaching contexts in which she has worked.
 She points out that some teaching approaches may not work equally well in all environments.
 Having fun in the classroom without any tangible results isn’t ideal, and some students may actually learn useful language through drilling activities.
-That reminded me of Lighbown and Spada’s book How Languages are Learned, which mentions that gifted students are capable of reaching a high level of English even when their teachers use what many of us would call outdated methods.
+That reminded me of Lightbown and Spada’s book How Languages are Learned, which mentions that gifted students are capable of reaching a high level of English even when their teachers use what many of us would call outdated methods.
 I’d say this is a good moment to promote the idea of doing meaningful activities in the classroom and providing the learners with feedback on the language (the focus on form approach).

 The book also takes a look at tools that can help people improve their written texts.
 I agree with the author who says that students should spellcheck their documents before submitting them.
 I do so myself when I write blog posts or send important emails, so I advise my students to use that as well.
 Zemach then shows screenshots depicting some ridiculous corrections suggested by a grammar checker to warn against using that tool.
 I think that depends on the kind of software one uses because the spelling and grammar checker utilised by Google Docs is genuinely good.
 It’s not perfect and I wouldn’t rely on it at all times, but I find it helpful in my online classes.
 It can give the students immediate suggestions related to grammar, which can provide some good opportunities for learning.